When does Cyber Monday end and are the deals as good as Black Friday?

 When does Cyber Monday end?

-Cyber Monday ends at 11.59pm on 28 November 2022.
+Cyber Monday ends at 11.59pm tonight.
 While the date changes every year, Cyber Monday always falls on the first Monday after Black Friday.

 While Black Friday and Cyber Monday used to only take place on those two days, many retailers tend to start slashing prices in advance of Black Friday until Cyber Monday is over.
-For example, this year, Amazon started its Black Friday Week (opens in new tab) on 18 November and it will run until midnight on Cyber Monday.
+For example, this year, Amazon started its Black Friday Week on 17 November and it will run until midnight tonight.
 That's 10 days of slashed prices.
 Cyber Monday normally marks the end of the Black Friday deals frenzy and is often the last chance to benefit from price discounts before Boxing Day sales start.

 Is Cyber Monday as good as Black Friday?

 Over the last few years, Cyber Monday and Black Friday sales have blended into one big sale, so there tends to be little difference in how good the deals are.
-But retailers might switch up which products are discounted throughout the sale period.
+In our coverage of Black Friday weekend deals this year, we've found that a lot of the discounts are the same on Cyber Monday as they were in Black Friday.
+But, remember that retailers might switch up which products are discounted throughout the sale period.

 Some retailers may also offer extra discounts towards the end of the Black Friday/Cyber Monday sale to help clear out any sale stock they haven't yet sold, but that is always at the retailer's discretion rather than being common practice.

-If you spot a deal on a product you have on your shopping list, it can be a gamble whether you buy it when you see it or hold out to see if the price will go down again before the end of Cyber Monday.
+If you spot a deal on a product you have on your shopping list, it can be a gamble whether you buy it when you see it or hold out to see if the price will go down after Christmas.
 If it's something you particularly need, then it is a good idea to buy it as soon as you spot a good deal.
 That way you know you have it, and don't have to worry about it selling out.

 If it's something that you then see significantly reduced, depending on your available finances, you could always buy it again and return the more expensive one.
 But make sure you know your consumer rights (opens in new tab) to avoid being left out of pocket.